Epyon01P/hasstutorial/README.md

 You might need to press the power button on a Pi 5.

 ### Accessing your Pi
 Return to your PC or laptop.
 We will be controlling the Pi headless, which means without a keyboard and screen attached to it.
 Rather we will be using Secure Shell, or SSH, to control the Pi over the local network.
-SSH is a command-line terminal interface, a text-based interface to the Linux-based operating system running on the Pi.
+SSH allows us to open a command-line shell, which is a text-based interface, to the Linux-based operating system running on the Pi.

 Very soon now, you will feel like a real hacker.

 In this guide, we will be using the venerable [PuTTY SSH client](https://www.putty.org/).
 You will probably want the 64-bit x86 Windows Installer.
 Install and run it.